Korean cuisine: Colonial period to modern period

 Japan occupied the Korean peninsula from 1910 to 1945.
 Many of its agricultural systems were taken over by the Japanese to support Japan's food supply.
 Land changes resulting from the Japanese occupation included combining small farms into large-scale farms, which led to larger yields.
-Rice production increased during this period to support the Japanese Empire's war efforts.
+Rice production increased during this period to support the Empire of Japan's war efforts.
 Many Koreans, in turn, increased the production of other grains for their own consumption.

 Meals during the Japanese occupation were quite varied.
 Koreans usually ate two meals a day during the cold seasons, and three during the warm seasons.
 For the lower classes, satiety, rather than quality, was most important.
-Those in even lower economic levels were likely to enjoy only a single bowl of white rice each year, while the remainder of the year was filled with cheaper grains, such as millet and barley.
+Those in even lower economic levels were likely to enjoy only a single bowl of white rice each year, while the remainder of the year's meals consisted of cheaper grains, such as millet and barley.
 For the Korean middle and upper classes during the occupation, things were quite different.
 Western foods began emerging in the Korean diet, such as white bread and commercially produced staples such as precooked noodles.
 The Japanese occupational period ended after the defeat of Japan during World War II.

 The country remained in a state of turmoil through the Korean War (1950–1953) and the Cold War, which separated the country into North Korea and South Korea.
 Both of these periods continued the limited food provisions for Koreans, and the stew called budae jjigae, which makes use of inexpensive meats such as sausage and Spam, originated during this period.